nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

   3. Test Case: `favourite`
      **Expected:** Lists all contacts marked as favourites at the front of the contact list.

+### Adding Birthday

+1. **Adding a Person's Birthday**

+  1. Prerequisites: Having contacts in the list
+  2. Test case: `birthday 1 b/1986-08-23`
+  3. **Expected:** Adds birthday for the person at index 1.

+### Reminder for Birthday
+1. **Viewing Reminder for a Person's Birthday**

+  1. Prerequisites: Having contacts in the list whose birthday is stated and is within a week from today.
+  2. Test case: `birthday 1 b/<date witihin a week>`
+  3. **Expected:** When the app is closed and re-opened, a reminder showing the person's birthday shows on the result display.

 ### Deleting a Person

 1. **Deleting a Contact from the List**